jcorioland/jcorioland.github.io/_posts/2019-09-11-terraform-microsoft-azure-modules.markdown

 ## Conclusion

 In this post I gave you some tips and tricks on how you can organize your Terraform projects and use modules to maximize code reuse in your projects.
+Don't forget to check out [the reference implementation](https://github.com/jcorioland/terraform-azure-reference) I have created for this blog post series to go deeper into the details.

-As explained, there are a lot of options to achieve these goals and the choices done will be different depending on the project you are working on.
+As discussed above, there are a lot of options to achieve these goals and the choices done will be different depending on the project you are working on.
 That's being said, I hope you've enjoyed the read and that it gave you enough insights to start thinking about your own Terraform projects organization!

 In the next post of this series, I will discuss about testing Terraform modules...